Archdiocese of Calicut

-The Diocese of Calicut (Archdioecesis Metropolitae Calicuten(sis)) is a Latin Church ecclesiastical territory or diocese in India.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Verapoly but depends on the missionary Roman Congregation for the Evangelization of Peoples.
+The Metropolitan Archdiocese of Calicut (Archdioecesis Metropolitae Calicuten(sis)) is a Latin Church ecclesiastical province or metropolitan archdiocese in India.
+It depends on the missionary Roman Congregation for the Evangelization of Peoples.
+Its suffragan dioceses are the Kannur and Sulthanpet.

 Its cathedral is Mother of God Cathedral, dedicated to Our Lady, in the episcopal see of Kozhikode (Calicut).

 Statistics

 As of 2015, it pastorally served 48,250 Catholics (0.6% of 8,059,057 total population) on 8,036 km² in 41 parishes and 3 missions with 132 priests (57 diocesan, 75 religious), 837 lay religious (127 brothers, 710 sisters) and 12 seminarians.